denizariyan/League-Auto-Queue-Accepter/README.md

 If you have league running on a language other than Turkish just take a screenshot of the accept text as I did and replace it with the [template](template.png) file.

-I wont provide instructions on how to setup or use this source code is shared as is and I dont take any responsibility if anything happens to your league account.
+I wont provide instructions on how to setup or use.
+This source code is shared as is and I dont take any responsibility if anything happens to your league account.